 Please practice & respect physical distancing and follow all BC’s Public Health Authority’s guidelines to help prevent the spread of Coronavirus while visiting this Park.

-- Online reservations can be made on April 5, 2020 starting at midnight on the website campgroundbooking.com
+- Online reservations can be made on March 1, 2021 starting at 10 am on the website campgroundbooking.com

 - Only one reservation with a maximum of 14 days per reservation.
 Campers will be required to provide a name that cannot be changed once the booking is made.
 At least one of these campers must be present during the stay and identification may be required to keep the reservation valid.
 At least one member of the camping party MUST be 18 years or older.

 - Reservations can only be made 2 months in advance of desired date. (ie: On June 18 you can book up until August 18)